Henri Konan Bédié: Career

+Presidency (1993–1999)

-As National Assembly President, Bédié succeeded long-time President Félix Houphouët-Boigny.
-He announced that he was assuming the presidency on state television a few hours after Houphouët-Boigny's death on December 7, 1993.
-A brief power struggle between Bédié and Prime Minister Alassane Ouattara ensued; Bédié was successful and Ouattara resigned as Prime Minister on December 9.
+As National Assembly President, Bédié stood first in the line of succession to long-time President Félix Houphouët-Boigny.
+He announced that he was assuming the presidency on state television a few hours after Houphouët-Boigny's death on 7 December 1993.
+A brief power struggle between Bédié and Prime Minister Alassane Ouattara ensued; Bédié was successful and Ouattara resigned as Prime Minister on 9 December.
 Bédié was subsequently elected as President of the PDCI in April 1994.
 Per the Constitution, he served as acting president for the balance of Houphouët-Boigny's seventh term.

 As President, Bédié encouraged national stability but was accused of political repression and stratospheric levels of corruption.
 In the October 1995 presidential election, the electoral code was amended to require presidential candidates to have been born of two Ivorian parents and have resided in the country for five years prior to the election.
 These provisions were thought to have been aimed at Ouattara.
-He had resided in the United States since 1990 while serving as deputy managing director of the International Monetary Fund, and his father was rumoured to be Burkinabe.
-The two main opposition parties, the Rally of the Republicans (RDR) and the Ivorian Popular Front (FPI), decided to boycott the election, and Bédié won the election with 96% of the vote.
+He had resided in the United States since 1990 while serving as deputy managing director of the International Monetary Fund, and his father was rumored to be Burkinabe.
+The two main opposition parties, Ouattara's Rally of the Republicans (RDR) and the Ivorian Popular Front (FPI), decided to boycott the election, and Bédié won the election with 96% of the vote.

-Bédié was overthrown in a military coup on December 24, 1999, after he rejected the demands of soldiers who rebelled on December 23; one of these demands was for the release of members of the RDR.
+Bédié was overthrown in a military coup on 24 December 1999, after he rejected the demands of soldiers who rebelled on 23 December; one of these demands was for the release of members of the RDR.
 Retired general Robert Guéï became president.
-Bédié fled to a French military base before leaving Côte d'Ivoire by helicopter on December 26 and going to Togo, along with family members.
+Bédié fled to a French military base before leaving Côte d'Ivoire by helicopter on 26 December and going to Togo, along with family members.
 Upon his arrival at the airport in Lomé, he was greeted by Togolese President Gnassingbé Eyadéma.